-You may need a tetanus jab if the injury has broken your skin and your tetanus vaccinations aren't up-to-date.
+You may need a tetanus vaccine if the injury has broken your skin and your tetanus vaccinations are not up to date.

 Tetanus is a serious but rare condition that can be fatal if untreated.

 The bacteria that can cause tetanus can enter your body through a wound or cut in your skin.
 They're often found in soil and manure.